sum1won/summod/README.md

 Paladin: 155->135 gold, rescost(base) 30->23

-Witchhunter 185->175 gold, 0.1 FAES random
+Witchhunter: 185->175 gold, +0.1FAES

-High inquistor- not str, 0.5 S random added
+High Inquistor: not slow-to-recruit, +0.5S

-*Members of the inquisition (nonwitchfinders) can pillage in friendly provinces (with population) to generate flagellants.
+*Members of the Inquisition (nonwitchfinders) can pillage in friendly provinces (with population) to generate flagellants.
 More flagellants are generated the higher the rank of the inquisitor.
 Higher dominion and the presence of a temple also provide bonuses.

+*(From MA Ermor changes) Ermor receives a D1 site that spawns in provinces (not water provinces) they control with high dominion and low population, and reduced cap income.
+Marignon can convert these sites into S1 sites by sufficient preaching with an inquisitor.

 Angel of Fury: 35->25 pearls, blood vengeance 4->0, +damage reflection 2, +self-blesses